BrannonKLuong/drone_follower/README.md

 * **JetsonHacks/jetson-orin-librealsense**: The kernel modules for Intel RealSense cameras on NVIDIA Jetson Orin devices are adapted from the work by JetsonHacks.
 This repository is licensed under the MIT License.
     * Repository: [https://github.com/jetsonhacks/jetson-orin-librealsense](https://github.com/jetsonhacks/jetson-orin-librealsense)
     * License: [MIT License](https://github.com/jetsonhacks/jetson-orin-librealsense/blob/main/LICENSE)

-* **Licensing Note**: The kernel modules provided by JetsonHacks are derived from Intel RealSense code and may incorporate components under the GNU General Public License (GPL) as part of the Linux kernel.
-For full licensing details, please refer to the original `LICENSE` file within the JetsonHacks repository and the `THIRD-PARTY-LICENSES.md` file in this repository (if you intend to include one for all third-party licenses).